 Top Reason why you must visit The Netherlands

 1. The quintessential tulips and windmillsYour trip to the Netherlands is incomplete if you have not visited a tulip field or seen a windmill in action.
 Spring is the perfect time to visit the Netherlands, it’s when you will get to witness tulips in full bloom.
 Keukenhof Garden in the town of Lisse is world-famous for its sea of tulips, it's also the most visited garden in the Netherlands.
 Mid-April to mid-May is by far the best season to see the Dutch tulip fields.
 And of course, how can we forget the magnificent windmills.
 These massive windmills are not just for show, they help in grinding grain and used as water pumps to keep floods at bay.

-Gear up for an all-year-round Seaside Festival ( ‘Feest aan Zee’) as the Scheveningen is celebrating its 200th anniversary.
-A fishing village in 1818 has now transformed into a liveliest resort of the Netherlands.
-The year-long celebrations include The Volvo Ocean Race, the Red Bull Knock Out, and the annual international fireworks festival.
+2. The ScheveningenA fishing village in 1818 has now transformed into a liveliest resort of the Netherlands.
+The Scheveningen has completed 200 years and the year-long celebrations included The Volvo Ocean Race, the Red Bull Knock Out, and the annual international fireworks festival.
 15 minutes away from the Hague, this beachside resort is a must-visit for any traveller.

 3. Bicycle countryWhere ever you go, bicycles will follow you!
 There are more bicycles in the Netherlands than people.
 Due to heavy usage of bicycles, the cycle paths are well surfaced, so you don’t have to worry about a flat tyre.
 A cyclist has priority over the others on the road as well.
 There are bicycle lanes everywhere, so go ahead, rent a bicycle, and rule the road!

 4. Iconic canalsWay before cycles came into existence, canals served as the main medium of transport in several Dutch cities.
 These waterways have been instrumental in boosting the economy back then.
 Majority of the canal systems are intact and are still in use.
 Many tour packages include the canals; taking a water taxi is a great way to see them and is pocket friendly too.

 5. Wonderful citiesAmsterdam is one of the most visited cities in the world; pulsating nightlife, historical monuments, beautiful canals, and famous museums – there is so much to do and see in this wonderful city.
 Rotterdam is another exciting city of the Netherlands.
 Futuristic and modern, the vibes are completely raw.
 World-class art gallery, finest of restaurants, and brilliant architecture, Rotterdam should be on your travel list.

 6. Charming towns and villagesThe modern and vivacious cities of the Netherlands are definitely worth a visit, but if you have not seen the villages and towns, you have done a grave mistake.
 Every part of the country has its share of stunning, picturesque towns.
 The old fishing village of the Markermeer, car-free Giethoorn, fortified town of Naarden, historic city of Haarlem – the list is endless...

 7. Rich historyIn the Netherlands, you are surrounded with interesting and long history.
 There are several monuments and building spread across the country that showcase Spanish, Austrian, French, and German influence.
 Nijmegen is the oldest city of the country dating back to the Roman Era.
 The 16th century Saint Bavo Church in Haarlem is another Dutch historical jewel.

 8. Dutch masterpiecesArt runs deep in the Netherlands.
 This Dutch nation has produced many famous painters and artists that have defined the rules of art.
 It’s a dream come true for any art lover to visit the Netherlands.
 From the world famous Rijksmuseum to Van Gogh Museum, to Museum Boijmans van Beuningen – there are masterpieces ready to inspire you.